btf7/6502-Emulator/README.md

 Each pixel is 1 byte, storing colour information as RRRGGGBB.

-Whenever any address from 0xE000 - 0xEFFF is written to or modified, the display will immediately reflect the change.
+The display updates with VSync to always reflect the data stored from 0xE000 - 0xEFFF

 ## Keyboard Input